-Houseal, Willie H., "1984-1985: Justice Department Profile Election Results," 1982-1985.
-Box 1, Album 3, Houseal Collection, Valdosta State University Archives and Special Collections, Valdosta, Georgia.
+Houseal, Willie H. "1984-1985: Justice Department Profile Election Results, 1982-1985," 1982-1985.
+Box 1, Folder 8, Houseal Collection, Valdosta State University Archives and Special Collections, Valdosta, Georgia. [url]

-This item is free and open source.
-It is part of the Houseal Collection at Valdosta State University Archives and Special Collections.
+This item is part of the Community Archives: Houseal Collection at Valdosta State University Archives and Special Collections.
+Physical and intellectual rights are reserved by Dr. W. Houseal.
+Physical materials were loaned to Valdosta State University Archives and Special Collections for the purposes of digital preservation.
+The digital items here are part of an online collection only.
 If you have any questions or concerns contact archives@valdosta.edu